2D Studio further develops the skills of drawing and painting using various techniques in a variety of media.

 The Treble Choir is a select all-female choir focusing on 3 and 4-part accompanied and a cappella literature from a variety of genres.
 Students must have advanced vocal skills and a solid understanding of music symbols and terms.

-TV Broadcasting I is an introductory course covering foundational principles and procedures concerning television production.
+TV Production I is an introductory course covering foundational principles and procedures concerning television production and content production.
+Students will learn essential skills involved in camera operation including basic shots, staging, and lighting techniques.

-TV Broadcasting II, III, and IV are year-long courses that provide advanced skills of video production.
-Skills learned throughout the course can be applied to video production and editing for broadcast television as well as personal video production
+TV Production II, III, and IV are year-long courses that provide advanced skills in video production.
+Skills learned throughout the course can be applied to video production and editing for broadcast television as well as personal video production.

 US History is the study of the development of social, economic, and political institutions in the United States and includes the relationship of this country to other parts of the world during the 20th century.